10 tips to help clients prevent employee theft

 8. Watch and listen

 Business owners should give themselves every opportunity to catch perpetrators.
-Monitoring will help deter dishonest behaviour.
+Monitoring will help deter dishonest behavior.
+But make sure what you’re doing is legal and not breaching privacy.

-Anonymous reporting allows concerned staff members to alert you to suspicious activity.
+- Anonymous reporting allows concerned employees to alert you to suspicious activity

-It pays to be alert and notice if staff members start to act uncharacteristically.
+It pays to be alert and notice if employees start to act uncharacteristically.
 Suspicious behavior might include work performance issues or suddenly being more secretive or defensive.

 If the tone of your interactions with an employee starts to change, make a note of it and consider a one-on-one discussion to find out what’s wrong.
 There could be many reasons but it’s worth being aware that fraud or theft could be one of them.